qalkaraimeh/ransomware-data-analysis/README.md

 # Ransomware Data Analysis

-a project to practice Data analytics skills using python and for Data Anaytics in Cybersecurity subject for my Academic degree.
+a project to practice Data analytics skills using python and for Data Analytics in Cybersecurity subject for my Academic degree.

 Dataset Link [Here](https://www.kaggle.com/datasets/joebeachcapital/ransomware-attacks/data)